lambdamikel/Busch-2090/README.md

 - ``PGM A`` : the three digit counter from Microtronic Manual Vol. 1, page 19
 - ``PGM B`` : moving LED light from Manul Vol. 1, page 48
 - ``PGM C`` : digitial input ``DIN`` test

+###Optional Emic 2 TTS Speech Module for Mega Version 3

+If enabled, the Emic 2 speech module will echo back and confirm function and HEX keypad presses.
+In addition, the file browser navigation buttons trigger the following functions:

+- Left : describe current system status.
+- Right :  describe content of 7segment display
+- Up : software logo
+- Down : software version
+- Cancel : Magic 8-Ball
+- Back: quote from HAL 9000

+Also, activities such as loading a PGM or SDCard program, erasing the program memory, displaying or setting the time, are spoken.

+Ocasionally, the Emic 2 crashes and simply stops talking.
+Only a full power-cycle will revive it then.

 ###Required Third-Party Libraries